xsnpdngv/GTest4C/README.md

 GTest offers a powerful, modern unit testing environment even for C projects:

-- __Mature and well-supported__: battle-tested and integrated with CI/CD pipelines.
+- __Mature and well-supported__: battle-tested and integrated with CI/CD pipelines
-- __Rich feature set__: assertions, fixtures, parameterized tests, death tests, and mocking.
+- __Rich feature set__: assertions, fixtures, parameterized tests, death tests
+- __Mocking support__: with GoogleMock (gMock), for testing interactions with dependencies
-- __Organized tests__: group tests into suites, run selectively, and share setup/teardown.
+- __Organized tests__: group tests into suites, run selectively, and share setup/teardown
-- __Maintainable reporting__: human-readable output, JSON/XML for CI, clear failure messages.
+- __Maintainable reporting__: human-readable output, JSON/XML for CI, clear failure messages
+- __CMake and CTest integration__: works hand-in-hand with CMake build- and CTest testing framework
-- __Cross-platform__: works on Linux, macOS, Windows, and embedded systems.
+- __Cross-platform__: works on Linux, macOS, Windows, and embedded systems
-- __Mocking support__: with GoogleMock (gMock), for testing interactions with dependencies.
-- __Dashboard integration__: seamless submission of build, test, coverage, and memory-check results to CDash, enabling centralized tracking, history, and comparison across builds and platforms.
+- __Dashboard submission__: seamless submission to CDash, enabling centralized tracking, history, and comparison across builds and platforms

 By adding a thin C++ layer, all of these strengths can be applied directly to C modules.